AriMeron/Game/README.md

 **Player Avatars:**
 - Players will embody prominent politicians, adding a unique twist to the game.

+**Weapons**
+- Both parties have party-specific weapons that have different advantages, but should have the same strength.
+- Republicans: semi-autonomatic weapons.
+- Democrats: killer drones that periodically hit the Republicans without fail, but they only have throwing knives.

 **Teams:**
 - Engage in epic 5v5 battles with the following politicians:
   - **Republicans:** Trump, Ted Cruz, Marjorie Taylor Greene, DeSantis, McConnell.